dibayimahdi/Fault-tree-analysis-with-MOCUS-method-for-variants/README.md

 📘 **"A Novel Method for Computing Minimal Cut Sets of Variant-Rich Systems in Fault Tree Analysis"**
 🖋️ Authors: Mahdi Dibaei, Anna Arestova, Kai-Steffen Hielscher, Reinhard German.
 📅 Published: 2024
-📚 Available on IEEE Xplore
+📚 Available on IEEE Xplore, Published in: 2023 7th International Conference on System Reliability and Safety (ICSRS)
 🔗 [View the Paper](https://ieeexplore.ieee.org/abstract/document/10381472)

 Please refer to this paper for the theoretical background, algorithms, and case studies.